Atedo Peterside: Career

 Peterside founded the Investment Banking & Trust Company Limited (IBTC) in February 1989 at age 33.
 He served as the Bank's CEO till 2007.

 IBTC opted to comply with the Central Bank of Nigeria order in 2005 (that all commercial banks had to have a N25 billion minimum capital base) by raising more capital and also acquiring two commercial banks; Chartered Bank Plc and Regent Bank Plc, in order to become a universal bank on 19 December 2005.
 It then changed its name to IBTC Chartered Bank Plc.

 On 24 September 2007, IBTC Chartered Bank Plc merged with Stanbic Bank Nigeria Limited to form Stanbic IBTC Bank Plc, and he was elected Chairman of Stanbic IBTC Bank in October 2007.

 Peterside was Group Chairman of Stanbic IBTC Holdings Plc from August 2012.
 Having overseen a number of regulatory matters through to completion, he announced his resignation on 21 March 2017 with effect from 31 March 2017.

-He is currently the Chairman of Anap Jets Limited which commenced business on 1 January 2015.
-He also sits on the boards of both The Standard Bank of South Africa Limited and Standard Bank Group Limited.
+He is currently the Chairman of Anap Jets FZE which commenced business through Anap Business Jets Limited on 1 January 2015.
+He sat on the boards of both The Standard Bank of South Africa Limited and Standard Bank Group Limited between August 2014 and June 2024.
+He opted to retire from both Boards on 10 June 2024.

 He was a member of the National Economic Management Team (2007–2015), and member of the National Council on Privatization (2010–2015).
-Until the end of March 2020, Peterside sat on the Board of Directors of Flour Mills of Nigeria, Nigerian Breweries and Unilever Nigeria.
+Until the end of March 2020, Peterside sat on the Board of Directors of Flour Mills of Nigeria, Nigerian Breweries and Unilever Nigeria Plc.
 He was the Non-Executive Chairman of Cadbury Nigeria Plc from April 2010 till 30 June 2020.
 Peterside resigned from the Boards of all these quoted brands in Nigeria so as to focus more of his time on the work of Anap Foundation.
-He is also the Chairman of ART X Collective Limited and Endeavor High Impact Entrepreneurship Ltd/Gte, a non-profit organisation that provides mentorship and support to scale up companies.
-Peterside also serves on the African Advisory Board of the Prince's Trust International.
+He is a Non-Executive Director on the Board of ART X Collective Limited and also serves on the African Advisory Board of the Prince's Trust International.
+Between 2017 and end-June 2023, he was the inaugural Chairman of Endeavour High Impact Entrepreneurship Ltd/Gte, a non-profit organization that provides mentorship and support to scale-up companies.

 In May 2022, Atedo Peterside won the Lifetime Achievement Award for his contribution to banking at the African Banker Awards staged in Accra, Ghana by African Development Bank.
 At the award Ceremony, he sent a powerful message saying that he built the bank by getting everyone working there from Day One in 1989 to buy into the mission of the bank and its shared values and culture.